Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 grant role USERADMIN to user karnak;
 ```

-The `USERADMIN` role provides the minimum rights necessary to accomplish the examples documented in this ReadMe file.
+The `USERADMIN` role provides the minimum rights necessary to accomplish the examples documented in this README file.
 Additional rights may be required to have the plugin do things differently.
 For a full discussion of access control in Snowflake, see the [Access Control in Snowflake](https://docs.snowflake.com/en/user-guide/security-access-control.html) topic in the product documentation.
 To allow Vault to manage (rotate) the credentials for the `karnak` user, grant ownership of that user to the `USERADMIN` role:

 ```
 grant ownership on user karnak to role USERADMIN;